Updated: April 2025

 When Should Solar Batteries Be Used?

-A battery could be beneficial to your organisation if;
+A battery could be beneficial to your organisation if:

 - You generate significant excess solar power with your existing system or, if you are installing a new system, your roof space allows you to install a solar system that is big enough to generate excess solar.
 You need to generate enough excess solar to charge your battery sufficiently every day.